-Okay, it is very important that you imagine your perfect self in detail.
+11) It’s vital to imagine your perfect self in detail.
 You need to truly see your perfect body and truly imagine yourself achieving that amazing thing and truly hear that positive affirmation in your head.

 Meditation for dieting

-Scientists aren’t the only ones who believe that meditation helps dieting.
+- Scientists aren’t the only ones who believe that meditation helps dieting.
 There are many famous models who have used meditation to lose weight.